-Remarks: Notice that the execution times in step a for computer X and Y are selected from the same population (from the selected commodity computer).
+Remarks: In step a, notice that the execution times for computer X and Y are selected from the same population (from the selected commodity computer).
 In step b, if L is greater than zero, then the truth is computer X has better performance than computer Y which has longer execution times for the L benchmarks.
 It is ideal if the test can detect the difference by rejecting the null hypothesis (i.e. the general performance of X is better than that of Y).
 Hence, P, the proportion of times (among 100 repetitions) a test rejects the null hypothesis, can be viewed as an approximate estimate of its power for nonzero L. On the other hand, when L is zero, that proportion, P, becomes an estimate of its FDR.

-In this study, we set the significance level at 0.05 and use the two-sided alternative hypothesis (H{1c}).
+In this study, we set the significance level at 0.05 and use the two-sided alternative hypothesis ( $H{1c}$ ).
 Figure 6(a) shows the Monte Carlo simulation results (i.e. P, the proportion of times the null hypothesis is rejected) on HPT, t-test (TT) and the proposed randomization test (RT) using the execution time measurements from the selected computer as the underlying population.
 Notice that the first point (L=0), the value of P is an estimate of the FDR, which should be close to the specified significance level (here it is 0.05) for a good test.
 For other points (L=1,...,13), the value of P is an estimate of the power, which is supposed to be large for a good test.
 So we can see that our proposed randomization test has much higher power than the other two tests when L is between one and seven.
-When L is greater than seven, all tests achieve perfect power.
-When L is zero, the FDRs for all tests are small and close to the specified significance level (here it is 0.05).